152 mm gun-howitzer D-20: People's Republic of China

-Democratic People’s Republic of Korea
+North Korea

 The US Defense Intelligence Agency has reported the existence of several self-propelled artillery systems, mating existing cannon systems with a locally designed chassis.
-The SPH 152mm M1974 appears to be a D-20 or Type 66 mounted on a tracked chassis Tokchon.
+The SPH 152 mm M1974 appears to be a D-20 or Type 66 mounted on a tracked chassis Tokchon.

+Vietnam

+An unnamed self-propelled version of D-20 placed on 8×8 chassis developed by Viettel.